agungsugiarto/boilerplate/README.md

 CodeIgniter 4 Application Boilerplate
 =====================================
-This package for CodeIgniter 4 serves as a basic for quickly creating a back-office.
-It includes profile creation and his management, user management, roles, permissions and create dynamically menu.
+This package for CodeIgniter 4 serves as a basic platform for quickly creating a back-office application.
+It includes profile creation and management, user management, roles, permissions and a dynamically generated menu.

 Feature
 -------